engeld/dotfiles/README.md

 To sum this up:
  - `.bash_profile` is executed for *login shells*
  - `.bashrc` is executed for interactive non-login shells
- - `.bash_alias` is invoked by my .bashrc
+ - `.bash_alias` is invoked by my .bashrc and contains all my aliases
- - `.bash_functions` is invoked by my .bashrc as well
+ - `.bash_functions` is invoked by my .bashrc as well and contains all my funky functions

-tl;dr: depending on login-shell/non-login-shell, different rc-files are loaded
+tl;dr: depending on login-shell/non-login-shell, different config-files are loaded

 ## Pitfalls's (AKA 'Things that may or may not work)  ##
 * if the repository-folder is moved, the symlinks don't work anymore!